Procedure #3013.2; Rev.: 1 (Effective May 8, 2017)

 G. Timeliness of Purchasing Card transaction reconciliation: Cardholders and site managers are required to reconcile transactions within 30 days of the transaction posting date.

 - After 30 days, a process will run to “System Close” any purchasing card transactions that have not been fully approved and transfer the transaction(s) to WISER.
-“System Closed” transactions will be tracked by the Purchasing Card Program Manager and treated as non-compliance.
+“System-Closed” transactions will be tracked by the Purchasing Card Program Administrator and treated as non-compliance.
 Compliance measures will be taken for repeat offenders.

 - Cardholders and site managers are required to complete the reconciliation process and provide the required receipts and supporting documentation for “System-Closed” transactions.

-- The Purchasing Card Program Manager notifies the cardholder, site manager and Divisional Business Office of “System-Closed” transactions.
+- The Purchasing Card Program Administrator notifies the cardholder, site manager, and Divisional Business Office of “System-Closed” transactions.
 The email notification includes the Purchasing Card Post-System Close Reconciliation Form referencing the details of the “System-Closed” transaction.
 The following steps must be completed within 14 days of receipt of this form.

 - The cardholder provides a justification for missing the reconciliation deadline and signs the form, acknowledging the policy requirement.
 The cardholder provides the required business purpose and supporting documentation for the “System-Closed” transaction in the Purchasing Card module.
 The cardholder forwards the form to the site manager via email.